 Beginning in the 2018 admissions cycle, DGSOM UCLA programs (including Charles R. Drew/UCLA Medical Education Program) moved towards competency-based entrance requirements.
 Successful applicants will have obtained a Bachelor’s degree from a US or Canadian college, or the equivalent, by completing at minimum 3 years of undergraduate or graduate level college coursework.
 We adhere to the principle that college years not only prepare students for professional schools but also provide opportunities for creative intellectual engagement and experiences that promote enthusiasm for lifelong learning and engender psychosocial maturity.
 We recommend applicants demonstrate the following competencies through the successful completion of the suggested college-level course work as well as experiences that demonstrate your commitment to underserved communities.
 The fundamental knowledge gained via this coursework lays the foundation that helps support success in medical school.
 Please note AP credit is acceptable.

-- A successful Charles R. Drew/UCLA applicant will have demonstrated attainment of knowledge in the following topics:
+A. A successful Charles R. Drew/UCLA applicant will have demonstrated attainment of knowledge in the following topics:

 - Biological Sciences and Physiology: Cellular and Molecular Biology and Genetics